TheJostler/Velocifare/README.md

 1. Clone the repository: `git clone https://github.com/TheJostler/siteinc`
 2. Navigate to the project directory: `cd siteinc`
-3. Build the project using the provided build script: `./build.sh`
+3. Build the project using the provided MakeFile: `make build`
 4. Run the compiled binary executable: `./sic`

 ## Usage